Allexzaa/LenRoker/README.md

 - +0.2 boost for cross-reference presence
 - +0.1 boost for larger chunks (more context)

-**Example:** Question about "MongoDB transactions" will boost chunks from "Transaction Management" sections.
+**Example:** Question about "cloud security" will boost chunks from "Security" or "Cloud Security" sections.

 </details>